A Year in the Apiary:

 Maybe should have put a plate under it, huh?

 Because new colonies don’t have any pollen or honey stores, they are often fed pollen patties for the developing brood, and liquid feed to jump-start wax production.
 Despite the name, some pollen patties don’t contain pollen at all, but rather, a pollen substitute that is typically made from soybean flour and brewer’s yeast.
-There are many recipes online for making your own.
+You can find recipes online to make your own.

 Pollen patties provide the protein that developing bees need, and are placed on top of the frames.
 Nurse bees eat through the wax paper covering and nibble away at the patty so they can feed it to developing larvae.